yhoundz/parm/docs/roadmap.md

 	- The current solution is to parse the output of `objdump` and `otool -L`, but their outputs are designed to be human-readable and not machine-readable.
 Implementing this would mitigate that.
 	- Better dependency resolution; implement an algorithm mimicking the linker's shared library searching algorithm to only find dependencies that are NOT currently on the user's system.
 - Allow users to be able to choose which asset to release if a direct match isn't found.
+- "doctor" command to verify everything works as intended.

 ## To be Determined
 - Add migrate command if user changes bin or install dir in config.